openstack-archive/tricircle/doc/source/networking-terms.rst

   - Non-Local Router will be able to reside in more than one OpenStack cloud, and internally inter-connected with bridge network.
-  - Bridge network used internally for non-local router is a special cross OpenStack L2 network.
+  - Bridge network used internally for non-local router is a special cross Neutron L2 network.
-  - Local networks or cross OpenStack L2 networks can be attached to local router or non-local routers if the network can be presented in the region where the router can reside.
+  - Local networks or cross Neutron L2 networks can be attached to local router or non-local routers if the network can be presented in the region where the router can reside.
   - During the router creation, if availability-zone-hint is not specified,